BarbeMCR/the-betrothed/README.md

 **But, most importantly, everybody who contributed with testing and various tidbits, like those folks:**

-- Aleee - Early testing, early controller testing
+- Aleee - Early testing